cedricblondeau/world-cup-2018-cli-dashboard/README.md

 **Or build it:**

-Want to build this image from a `Dockerfile` instead or run this dashboard on a non `amd64` arch, let's say `arm` on a Raspberry Pi?
+Want to build this image from a `Dockerfile` instead?
+Or do you want to run this dashboard on a non-`amd64` arch, let's say `arm`?
+On a Raspberry Pi?

 ```
 docker build -t world-cup-2018-cli-dashboard github.com/cedricblondeau/world-cup-2018-cli-dashboard && \